 Set the Default Recording Device to the one labeled "Microphone (USB PnP Audio Device" (or similar phrase).

-The "Use Removable Device If Present" and "Automatically Set Removable Device" check boxes should be unchecked.
+The "Use Removable Device If Present" and "Automatically Set Removable Device " check boxes should be checked.
+This is the default setting for this feature.

 These options control how recording is processed.
 The default settings are correct for this configuration: